yokaiAG/Stage2019/README.md

 - `compare_psis.py` takes two psi list as arguments and outputs a txt file with (among others) kendall tau, common users proportion, mean distance considering only top2 emul users, top3, top4, ... the outputed list can be used in `Journal_plots.ipynb` to plot kendall tau and common users prop.
 I used this code to obtain the txt files located in `PsiResults/ComparePsis/` (more on that below).

 - `compute_model_psis.py` to compute psi_model with Star or Cascade graph.
-Note that the number of iterations can be modified in the `pi_method_sparse_v2` function.
+To modify the number of iterations or the convergence criterion, modify `pi_method_sparse_v2` function (line 180).
+By default it is 1000 iterations maximum and epsilon=10^(-3).

 - `compute_model_psis_oldp_newp.py` to compute psi_model with Star or Cascade graph.
 Additionally saves the last two values of p in another file to compare the evolution between the last two iterations.
+To modify the number of iterations or the convergence criterion, modify `pi_method_sparse_v2` function.
+By default it is 1000 iterations maximum and epsilon=10^(-3).

 - `compute_psis_truegraph.py` to compute psi model with Real graph (ex: weibo).
+To modify the number of iterations or the convergence criterion, modify `pi_method_sparse_v2` function.
+By default it is 1000 iterations maximum and epsilon=10^(-3).

 - `compute_psis_truegraph_32.py` to compute psi model with Real graph (ex: weibo) with float32 instead of float64.
 Lighter in RAM but maybe less precise?
 Also outputs number of iterations for each user.
 An example is provided in the header of the file.
+To modify the number of iterations or the convergence criterion, modify `pi_method_sparse_v2` function.
+By default it is 1000 iterations maximum and epsilon=10^(-3).

 - `degree_distrib.py` to plot cumulative distribution of degrees for star, cascade and real graph.